 Figure 3: The substrate feed rate (purple lines) was used to maintain the desired OUR setpoint (blue lines).

 Many microbes, including those widely used in industrial biotechnology, are subject to overflow metabolism, whereby they produce various metabolites in response to high exogenous levels of substrate.
 One of the most extensively characterized types of overflow metabolism is the Crabtree effect, first described by Herbert Crabtree in the yeast Saccharomyces cerevisiae, where excess glucose is converted into ethanol under aerobic conditions (Crabtree, 1929).
 Similarly, E.coli will produce the inhibitory metabolite acetate in the presence of excess glucose under aerobic conditions (Luli and Strohl, 1990).
 Consequently, various dynamic feeding strategies have been developed by different groups to account for the features of each microbe’s metabolism.
-These strategies can facilitate optimal substrate delivery in the context of other changes such as routine week-to-week variability, different strain genotypes or different process setpoints as a part of process development.
+These strategies can facilitate optimal substrate delivery in the context of other changes such as routine week-to-week variability, different cell line genotypes or different process setpoints as a part of process development.

 There are a number of different published strategies available for a variety of organisms.
 The selection of a dynamic feed strategy should be based not only on the basis of the organism, but also the desired metabolic state and carbon fluxes to be targeted during the bioprocess.